-Only men have a prostate.
-It starts out about the size of a pea then slowly grows to the size of a walnut until the man is in his 20s.
+Only men and those born biologically male have a prostate.
+It starts out about the size of a pea then slowly grows to the size of a walnut until the EARLY PROSTATE CANCER EXPLAINED man is in his 20s.
 Around the age of 40, it starts to grow or enlarge again and this may cause problems for a man when passing urine.